 How to plan an effective request for proposal (RFP)

-Is your organization thinking about purchasing new technology, but not quite sure where to start?
-You’re not alone!
 Many associations struggle to take the first step in planning an effective request for proposal (RFP) when attempting to get their board on board for new tech plans and in becoming the catalyst of change for their organization.
+However, modern technology is a crucial investment for any organization.
+Recent Momentive Software research found that the time for digital transformation is now, with 65% of association professionals and 63% of members agreeing: organizations that don’t transform technologically within the next few years won’t survive.

 Three steps to prepare your association to buy a modern AMS and plan your RFP